garrettgman/garrettgman.github.io/foundations.md

         i. collect data
         ii. visualize data
         iii. search for patterns with an algorithm
-    4. This method is ver useful, but has some weaknesses of its own
+    4. This method is very useful, but has some weaknesses of its own
         * Unlike hypothesis testing, this method is not logically foolproof
             * problem of induction
         * a finite set of points cannot uniquely identify a law